 To submit a complaint or grievance, you can contact the MCOs Member Services.
-If you need auxiliary aids or interpreter services, let the member services representative know (hearing impaired members can use the Maryland Relay Service, 711.
-The MCO's customer service representatives can assist you with filing a complaint, grievance, or appeal.
+If you need auxiliary aids or interpreter services, let the member services representative know (hearing impaired members can use the Maryland Relay Service, 711).
+The MCOs customer service representatives can assist you with filing a complaint, grievance, or appeal.

-You can request to file an appeal verbally but will need to confirm the appeal request in writing, unless it is an expedited resolution request.
-To file the appeal in writing the MCO can send you a simple form that you can complete, sign, and mail back.
+You can request to file an appeal verbally or in writing.
+You can appeal verbally by calling the MCO's Member Services line.
+To file the appeal in writing, the MCO can send you a simple form that you can complete, sign, and mail back.
 The MCO can also assist you in completing the form if you need help.
 You will also be given the opportunity to give the MCO your testimony and factual arguments prior to the appeal resolution.